lightning/bolts/04-onion-routing.md

 The shared secret creation receives a public key and a 32 byte secret as input and returns a 32 byte secret as output.

 In the packet generation phase the secret is the `sessionkey` and the public key is the node's public key, blinded with all previous blinding factors.
-In the pocessing phase the secret is the node's private key and the public key is the ephemeral public key from the packet, which has been incrementally blinded by the predecessors.
+In the processing phase the secret is the node's private key and the public key is the ephemeral public key from the packet, which has been incrementally blinded by the predecessors.

 The public key is multiplied by the secret, using to the `secp256k1` curve.
 The DER compressed representation of the multiplication result is serialized and hashed using `SHA256`.